NBISweden/data-submission-documentation/ENA/BGE-Platycleis-falx/README.md

     ```

     ```
+* **TODO** Release study and check that it is shown under umbrella

 #### Add assembly to umbrella
-* **Note:** Add the assembly project `PRJEB90633` when it has been submitted and made public, see [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#adding-children-to-an-umbrella) on how to update.
+* Add the assembly project when it has been submitted, see [ENA docs](https://ena-docs.readthedocs.io/en/latest/faq/umbrella.html#adding-children-to-an-umbrella) on how to update.
 * Create [update.xml](./data/update.xml) and [umbrella_modified.xml](./data/umbrella_modified.xml)
 * Submit:
     ```